 The research of Astuti, Rusby & Zulbaidi (2017) explains the implementation of professional zakat in the UPZ of the Riau Provincial Government, that the implementation of professional zakat in the UPZ of the Riau Provincial Government can be said to be very bad.
-The management of zakat carried out by BAZNAS through the UPZ of each agency has not been implemented with good governance, it has not been optimal in providing socialization to SKPD employees of each agency; not yet transparent in informing the collection of professional zakat; limited human resources in UPZ; do not fully know the procedures for the level and Nishab of professional zakat; do not have experience in managing professional zakat; has not been maximal in providing training to UPZ managers on provisions for professional zakat collection; the information provided through social media and print media regarding professional zakat collection of professional zakat in accordance with the regulations and laws have not been maximized; UPZ managers are not good at serving Muzakki; UPZ managers are not yet fully professional in zakat collection; and there are still many UPZ management agencies that have not fully reported the collection of managed zakat.
+The management of zakat carried out by BAZNAS through the UPZ of each agency has not been implemented with good governance, it has not been optimal in providing socialization to SKPD employees of each agency; not yet transparent in informing the collection of professional zakat; limited human resources in UPZ; do not fully know the procedures for the level and Nishab of professional zakat; do not have experience in managing professional zakat; has not been maximal in providing training to UPZ managers on provisions for professional zakat collection; the information provided through social media and print media regarding professional zakat collection at each agency in UPZ has not been massive; instructions to UPZ managers regarding the collection of professional zakat in accordance with the regulations and laws have not been maximized; UPZ managers are not good at serving Muzakki; UPZ managers are not yet fully professional in zakat collection; and there are still many UPZ management agencies that have not fully reported the collection of managed zakat.